headsrooms/configclasses/README.md

 ## Usage

-There are two ways to use it:
+There are three ways to use it:

 - Loading an .env file: